+Amendments to IAS 37, Provisions, Contingent Liabilities and Contingent Assets

+Effective date: January 1, 2022

+The amendments clarify that for the purpose of assessing whether a contract is onerous, the cost of fulfilling the contract includes both the incremental costs of fulfilling that contract and an allocation of other costs that relate directly to fulfilling contracts.
+This clarification will require entities that apply the incremental cost approach to recognise bigger and potentially more provisions.

-Standard Main topic Effective date Annual improvements to IFRS Standards 2018-2020 The cycle contains amendments to IFRS 1 First-time adoption of International Financial Reporting Standards, IFRS 9 Financial Instruments, IFRS 16 Leases, IAS 41 Agriculture.
-January 1, 2022 (a) IFRS 1 First-time Adoption of International Financial Reporting Standards amendment simplifies the application of IFRS 1 for a subsidiary that becomes a first-time adopter of IFRS Standards later than its parent. (b) IFRS 9 Financial Instruments amendment clarifies that for the purpose of performing the "10 per cent test" for derecognition of financial liabilities - in determining those fees paid net of fees received, a borrower includes only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf. (c) IFRS 16 Leases amendment removes the illustration of payments from the lessor relating to leasehold improvements. (d) IAS 41 Agriculture amendment removes the requirement to exclude cash flows for taxation when measuring fair value, thereby aligning the fair value measurement requirements in IAS 41 with those in IFRS 13 Fair Value Measurement .
-Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors The amendments introduce a new definition for accounting estimates: clarifying that they are monetary amounts in the financial statements that are subject to measurement uncertainty.
-January 1, 2023 Estimates and Errors The amendments also clarity the relationship between accounting policies and accounting estimates by specifying that a company develops an accounting estimate to achieve the objective set out by an accounting policy.
-Developing an accounting estimate includes both: (1) Selecting a measurement, technique (estimation or valuation technique) - e.g. an estimation technique used to measure a loss allowance for expected credit losses when applying IFRS 9 Financial Instruments; and (2) Choosing the inputs to be used when applying the chosen measurement technique - e.g, the expected cash outflows for determining a provision for warranty obligations when applying IAS 37 Provisions, Contingent Liabilities and Contingent Assets.
-The effects of changes in such inputs or measurement techniques are changes in accounting estimates.
-The definition of accounting policies remains unchanged.
-Amendments to IFRS 3, Business Combinations The amendments updated the reference to the Conceptual Framework.
-They also added to IFRS 3 an exception to its requirement for an entity to refer to the Conceptual Framework to determine what constitutes an asset or a liability.
-The exception specifies that, for some types of liabilities and contingent liabilities, an entity applying IFRS 3 should instead refer to IAS 37 Provisions, Contingent Liabilities and Contingent Assets .
-The Board added this exception to avoid an unintended consequence of updating the reference.
-Without the exception, an entity would have recognised some liabilities on the acquisition of a business that it would not recognise in other circumstances.
-Immediately after the acquisition, the entity would have had to derecognise such liabilities and recognise a gain that did not depict an economic gain.
-January 1, 2022
+Annual improvements to IFRS Standards 2018-2020 Effective date: January 1, 2022

+The cycle contains amendments to IFRS 1 First-time adoption of International Financial Reporting Standards, IFRS 9 Financial Instruments, IFRS 16 Leases, IAS 41 Agriculture.

+- (a) IFRS 1 First-time Adoption of International Financial Reporting Standards amendment simplifies the application of IFRS 1 for a subsidiary that becomes a first-time adopter of IFRS Standards later than its parent. - (b) IFRS 9 Financial Instruments amendment clarifies that for the purpose of performing the "10 per cent test" for derecognition of financial liabilities - in determining those fees paid net of fees received, a borrower includes only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf. - (c) IFRS 16 Leases amendment removes the illustration of payments from the lessor relating to leasehold improvements. - (d) IAS 41 Agriculture amendment removes the requirement to exclude cash flows for taxation when measuring fair value, thereby aligning the fair value measurement requirements in IAS 41 with those in IFRS 13 Fair Value Measurement.

+Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors

+Effective date: January 1, 2023

+The amendments introduce a new definition for accounting estimates: clarifying that they are monetary amounts in the financial statements that are subject to measurement uncertainty.

+The amendments also clarity the relationship between accounting policies and accounting estimates by specifying that a company develops an accounting estimate to achieve the objective set out by an accounting policy.

+Developing an accounting estimate includes both:

+Selecting a measurement technique (estimation or valuation technique)

+e.g. an estimation technique used to measure a loss allowance for expected credit losses when applying IFRS 9 Financial Instruments; and

+As of December 31, 2021 and 2020 (Thousands of Trinidad and Tobago Dollars)

-(2.21) NEWLY ISSUED IFRS NOT YET ADOPTED (continued)
+(2.21) NEWLY ISSUED IFRS NOT YET ADOPTED (CONTINUED)